firstdraft/appdev-lessons/lessons/conditionals.md

-## Conditionals
+## If statements

-- Notes:

-  - Copied from [`conditionals.md`](https://github.com/firstdraft/appdev-chapters/blob/benp-edits/conditionals.md){target="_blank"}
-  - See [Ruby Practice: Conditionals][Ruby Practice: Conditionals] for project: [https://github.com/appdev-projects/if-statements-chapter](https://github.com/appdev-projects/if-statements-chapter){target="_blank"}

 Now that we can get input from our users, we can start to make our programs smart, by behaving differently based on different conditions.

 To do this, we need to add a new grammar to our toolbox: the `if`/`end` **keywords**.
 Here's how it looks: